nevtum/dotnet-api-starter-2020/README.md

 To add json logging to your project, follow the instructions from [Serilog's site](https://github.com/serilog/serilog-aspnetcore).
-Their guide is quite comprehensive to customize your log middleware and log formatting as it suits you needs.
+Their guide is quite comprehensive to customize your log middleware and log formatting as it suits your needs.
+For the impatient, the required changes are in [Program.cs](./Program.cs)

 ## Dockerizing the API